|

 Three mixes that have worked well in this particular recipe are:

-Essentially, I’d be up for trying nearly any blend in this recipe except for those that rely heavily on coconut flour, or a nut flour just as almond.
-Those, especially the coconut flour, act completely different in baked goods, but if you are looking for coconut flour recipes, we have a really awesome coconut flour cupcakes recipe, as well as a whole page with coconut flour recipes.
+Essentially, I’d be up for trying nearly any blend in this recipe except for those that rely heavily on coconut flour or nut flour, just like almond flour.
+Those, especially the coconut flour, act completely differently in baked goods.
+Still, if you are looking for coconut flour recipes, we have a really awesome coconut flour cupcakes recipe, as well as a whole page with coconut flour recipes.

 Ingredients you’ll need